 - Recipient area hair loss

-Hair Loss in the Recipient Area
+Hair Loss on the Recipient Area

 When Does the Lost Hair Grow Back?

-7 Factors that Influence Shock Loss
+7 Factors that Affect Shock Loss

 - Age: The shock hair loss range is higher in younger people’s hair transplants.
 At the later ages, the androgenic tension decreases and this causes less hair loss.
-At earlier ages, medical treatment should be the first measure.

 - Very Dense Hair Implant.
 Hair implantation more than adequate causes trauma for capillary vessels.
 As a consequence, the hair roots do not get nourishment and fall out.